Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Once the cutoff has been chosen, all the required family files can be generated like this::

   rfmake.pl -t gathering_cutoff -a

+For more information about setting the ``-t`` parameter, see :ref:`choosing-gathering-threshold:Choosing gathering threshold`.

 The ``-a`` option creates an ``align`` file with an alignment of all the sequences above the gathering threshold.
 Reviewing the ``align`` file can help to adjust the threshold, as the unwanted sequences can be excluded by rerunning rfmake with a higher threshold ``-t``.